D-Vichnyy/D-Vichnyy/README.md

-# Hi, I’m D. Vichnyy
+# Hello, I’m D. Vichnyy

+I have a variety of tastes:
+ - Science
+ - Security
+ - History
+ - Learning